Site Map Home Contact

-General Rule.
-A defined contribution plan is fairly easy to value because the plan account depends on employee (and employer) contributions, not years of sevice or age.
+Summary: A defined contribution plan is fairly easy to value because the plan account depends on employee (and employer) contributions, not years of service or age.
+Such as a 401(k).
 After division by a QDRO, it is a more flexible account with more options available to the former spouse who receives the QDRO share.
+Our 2014 QDRO fee for these plans is a fixed $275.

 Applying a QDRO to a Defined Contribution Pension Plan